terotests/jeejee/README.md

 ### <a name="_pxParam"></a>::pxParam(v)

-Transform the param into CSS pixel value, like &quot;12px&quot;
+Transform the param into CSS pixel value, like "12px" Souce code:
 ```javascript
 if(typeof(v)=="string") {
     return parseInt(v)+"px";